tomer9080/BCI4ALS-MI-GA/README.md

 # BCI4ALS-Motor Imagery Using Genetic Algorithm
-Hi everyone, this repository contains the code for BCI4ALS Moto imagery proejct.
+Hi everyone, this repository contains the code for BCI4ALS Motor imagery proejct.

 This repo is using Genetic Algorithm (GA) to try and optimize the best features for the classifiers, in a goal to find the features that can produce better results for the long-term.